adarshvjois/pytorch-quickstart/pytorch.image-manipulation-manual.md

 Whole-slide images (WSI) are high resolution images used in digital histopathology.

-> **Histopathology\*\***Histopathology\*\* (compound of three [Greek](https://en.wikipedia.org/wiki/Greek_language) words: ἱστός **histos** "tissue", πάθος **pathos** "suffering", and -λογία **[-logia](https://en.wikipedia.org/wiki/-logy)** "study of") refers to the [microscopic](https://en.wikipedia.org/wiki/Light_microscope) examination of [tissue](<https://en.wikipedia.org/wiki/Tissue_(biology)>) in order to study the manifestations of [disease](https://en.wikipedia.org/wiki/Disease).
+> **Histopathology** (compound of three [Greek](https://en.wikipedia.org/wiki/Greek_language) words: ἱστός **histos** "tissue", πάθος **pathos** "suffering", and -λογία **[-logia](https://en.wikipedia.org/wiki/-logy)** "study of") refers to the [microscopic](https://en.wikipedia.org/wiki/Light_microscope) examination of [tissue](<https://en.wikipedia.org/wiki/Tissue_(biology)>) in order to study the manifestations of [disease](https://en.wikipedia.org/wiki/Disease).
 Specifically, in clinical medicine, histopathology refers to the examination of a [biopsy](https://en.wikipedia.org/wiki/Biopsy) or surgical [specimen](https://en.wikipedia.org/wiki/Laboratory_specimen) by a [pathologist](https://en.wikipedia.org/wiki/Pathology), after the specimen has been processed and histological sections have been placed onto glass slides

 In terms of relative scale, looking for important artifacts within a WSI is like looking for something the size of a football in a football field.
 Since these images are such high resolution they also pose interesting computational challenges.
 The images uncompressed often exceed the amount of RAM available in commercial computers.
 This makes processing the image challenging since traditional image processing tools do not cater to such large images with immense detail.
 Whole-slide images occur in various formats meant to store large images that are retrieved from different microscope and imaging software vendors.
 Common formats are listed below:

 - Aperio SVS
 - Hamamatsu VMS